albertik001/digital-mobile-cv/README.md

 These initiatives substantially improved the app's performance, user experience, and scalability, demonstrating my ability to drive impactful enhancements in complex projects.

-**[Karyshkyr](https://play.google.com/store/apps/details?id=com.geekstudio.karyshkyr)** is a mobile application that I developed from scratch, single-handedly, before its release on the Play Store.
+**Project [Karyshkyr](https://play.google.com/store/apps/details?id=com.geekstudio.karyshkyr)** is a mobile application that I developed from scratch, single-handedly, before its release on the Play Store.
 It features a collection of popular phrases and slang in the Kyrgyz language.

 During the development of the Karyshkyr app, I utilized the following technologies and approaches: